Yuvi9587/Floating-Notepad-Extension/Readme.txt

-## 🗒 Sticky Note Extension

-A draggable, resizable, and themeable sticky note extension for quick note-taking right in your browser!
-Comes with copy, save, and visibility toggle features.

 ---

-### 📦 Features

-- ✍️ Editable and scrollable notes
-- 🎨 Random color themes for a fresh feel
-- 📤 Save notes as `.txt` files
-- 📋 Copy note content to clipboard
-- 👁️ Toggle note visibility
-- 📐 Resizable and draggable UI
-- ➕ Create new notes instantly
-- 📦 Persistent filename storage (Chrome API)
+# Sticky Note Extension

+A lightweight, draggable, and resizable sticky note tool for Chrome that lets you take quick notes right inside your browser.
+Includes features like saving, copying, and toggling visibility.

 ---

+## Features

+- Editable, scrollable note interface
+- Randomized color themes
+- Save notes as `.txt` files
+- Copy note contents to clipboard
+- Toggle visibility with a floating icon
+- Fully resizable and draggable
+- Create additional notes instantly
+- Stores your preferred filename using Chrome's storage API

+---

-### 🛠 Installation (Developer Mode)
+## Installation (Developer Mode)

-1. **Download or clone this repository**
+1. **Clone or download the repository**
    ```bash
    git clone https://github.com/yourusername/sticky-note-extension.git
    ```

-2. **Go to Chrome Extensions page**
+2. **Open the Chrome Extensions page**
-   - Visit `chrome://extensions/`
+   - Go to `chrome://extensions/`
-   - Enable **Developer mode** (top-right switch)
+   - Enable **Developer mode** using the toggle in the top-right corner

 3. **Load the unpacked extension**
-   - Click **Load unpacked**
+   - Click on **Load unpacked**
-   - Select the folder containing `manifest.json`
+   - Select the folder containing the `manifest.json` file

-4. **Use it**
+4. **Start using it**
-   - The sticky note icon or UI will appear on the page.
+   - The sticky note interface will appear on the page
-   - Drag the eye icon to reposition and toggle visibility.
+   - Use the draggable eye icon to toggle visibility or reposition

 ---

-### 🧩 Folder Structure
+## Folder Structure

 ```
 sticky-note-extension/